A ventricular septal defect (VSD) — sometimes referred to as a hole in the

 after the surgery, the hole will be completely covered with tissue.

-After healing from an operation to repair the defect, a child should have no further
+After healing from an operation to repair the defect, a teen should have no further

 symptoms or problems.